Skip to main content

 "Predators are assaulting our children utilizing the same technologies that fuel innovation and advancement," said Anna Bryson, a member of the Capistrano Unified School District Board of Trustees.
 "We can't remove the technology, and we do not want to prevent young people from exploring these tools.
 That is why I, and my colleagues on the Board of Trustees, have long advocated for providing our children with the ability to protect themselves with the use of tools like Project iGuardian."

-Organizations and schools interested in requesting a Project iGuardian presentation can do so using a link on ICE's website.
+Organizations and schools interested in requesting a Project iGuardian presentation can do so by visiting HSI's iGuardians program.
 At that link, users will also find general cyber safety tips for kids, parents and educators.
-Those seeking further guidance can use the link on ICE's website to access NCMEC's NetSmartz Workshop, which features more detailed information on numerous topics related to online safety.
+Those seeking further guidance can use the link to access NCMEC's NetSmartz Workshop, which features more detailed information on numerous topics related to online safety.

 Updated: